Georgy Malenkov: Personal life

+Rise to the Soviet Leadership

+Early Career in the Communist Party

 In 1918, Malenkov joined the Red Army as a volunteer and fought alongside the Communists against White Russian forces in the Civil War.
 He joined the Communist Party of the Soviet Union (CPSU) in 1920 and worked as a political commissar on a propaganda train in Turkestan during the Civil War.

-Communist Party

 After the Russian civil war, Malenkov quickly built himself a reputation of a tough communist Bolshevik.
 He was promoted in the Communist party ranks and was appointed Communist secretary at the military-based Moscow Higher Technical School in the 1920s.
 Russian sources state that, rather than continuing with his studies, Malenkov took a career of a Soviet politician.
 His university degree was never completed, and his records have been indefinitely classified.
 Around this time, Malenkov forged a close friendship with Vyacheslav Malyshev, who later became chief of the Soviet nuclear program alongside Igor Kurchatov.

 In 1924, Stalin noticed Malenkov and assigned him to the Orgburo of the Central Committee of the Soviet Communist Party.
 In 1925, Malenkov worked in the staff of the Organizational Bureau (Orgburo) of the Central Committee of the CPSU.

+The Great Purge

 Malenkov was in charge of keeping records on the members of the Soviet communist party; two million files were made under his supervision during the next ten years.
+In this work, he became closely associated with Stalin and was heavily involved in the treason trials during the Great Purge.
+Stalin sent Malenkov to various parts of the Soviet Union to purge local party cadres, including in Byelorussia, Armenia, Tatarstan, Omsk, Saratov, Tambov, Tula, and Yaroslavl.
+In this role, he participated in the interrogation and beating of alleged "enemies."
+According to Pietro Shakarian, Malenkov "theatrically declared" after one interrogation in Yerevan that "the greatest humanist Maxim Gorky once said: 'if the enemy does not surrender, destroy him.' " Dmitrii Sukhanov, Malenkov's personal assistant, later recounted that Malenkov and Lavrentiy Beria "developed a close friendship" during the repressions in Yerevan and that this "formed the basis for their later political alliance."

-In this work Malenkov became closely associated with Stalin and was later heavily involved in the treason trials during the purging of the party.
-In 1938, he was one of the key figures in bringing about downfall of Yezhov, the head of the NKVD.
-In 1939, Malenkov became the head of the Communist party's Cadres Directorate, which gave him control over personnel matters of party bureaucracy.
+In 1938, Malenkov was one of the key figures in bringing about the downfall of Nikolai Yezhov, the head of the NKVD.
+In 1939, he became the head of the Communist party's Cadres Directorate, which gave him control over personnel matters of party bureaucracy.
 During the same year, he also became a member and a Secretary of the Central Committee and rose from his previous staff position to full member of the Orgburo.
 In February 1941, Malenkov became a candidate member of the Politburo.